mattywoo/mattywoo.github.io/README.md

         Methods for adding, deleting, updating, and retrieving data.
         Input validation to ensure data consistency and integrity.

-**Appointment Management System
+**Appointment Management System**
-**

         Handles appointment scheduling with functionality for adding, updating, and removing appointments.
-        Focus on real-world use cases, such as preventing conflicts and ensuring user-friendly workflows.
+        Focus on real world use cases, such as preventing conflicts and ensuring user friendly workflows.

 **Unit Testing**